menuclose

 Final thoughts

-IG provides a fantastic share dealing experience that is very competitive on price now that it offers commission-free trading, although management fees can be costly if you don’t trade much.
+IG provides a fantastic share dealing experience that is very competitive on price now that it offers commission-free trading, although management fees of £96 a year can be costly if you don’t trade much.
 It has excellent learning materials that are helpful for both beginner and sophisticated investors.

 IG is a top-rated broker on the following guides